Open-CAS/open-cas-telemetry-framework/doc/examples/auto_cli/AUTO_CLI.md

 };
 ~~~

-Then you can use above source stubs to implements your own interface as it will
+Then you can use above source stubs to implement your own interface as it will
 be presented in the further part of this tutorial.

 <a id="specifying_cli_schema"></a>